 Strategic success factors

 The success of the Geberit Group is based on a series of success factors.
-The most important of these are:
+The most important are:

-- an innovative and comprehensive product range developed in accordance with the needs of the customers,
+- an innovative product range, developed in accordance with customer needs

 - a proven push-and-pull business model

 - a stable management structure